This is a collaborative post

 This means clearing your home of useless and defunct items and only keeping those which are necessary for a high-quality life.
 This isn’t to say you have to throw away everything, but it’s a helpful reference point to keep you focused on what you really need.
 Take a detailed inventory of all your belongings and decide how much you need them.

 For example, you might consider a TV essential for entertainment and winding down after work, but do you really need hundreds of DVDs to go with it?
-Why not sell them and use the money for a Netflix subscription instead?
+Why not sell them and use the money for a Netflix subscription or use a company like digital converters to change your DVDs into digital copies to save space.
 Now you can use this extra storage space for something more important.
 What you get rid of is entirely up to you, but if you want to make a difference to your home, you may need to be stricter than you would like.

 If on the look out for a quick and easy service to get rid of bulky waste, check out Lovejunk, an online marketplace that matches you to your cheapest licensed waste carriers or reuse organisation and is free to use.

 Some people’s solution when it comes to making space at home is renting out a storage unit, now you have cut down your belongings to the things you genuinely need, it’s time to find a better place for them.
 Keeping things out in the open can make your home feel untidy and smaller, but tucking them out of sight will give you more space.
 Creating more storage in out-of-the-way places like under beds, under the stairs or at the top of cupboards means you will have the items when you need them, but more room in the rest of your house for your family.
 Get some inspiration for storage ideas here.